 So what causes snowblower backfires?
 I cover the seven most common issues that cause backfiring and talk about the solutions.

-Having problems starting your machine and want some tips on what the cause may be?
-Then head over and take a look at my extensive guide on snowblower troubleshooting first.
+But before that, if you’re having problems starting your snowblower and want some tips on the cause then head over and take a look at my extensive guide on snowblower troubleshooting first.

 But for now, let’s get on to why your snowblower is backfiring.